preeve9534/pdjr-skplugin-devantech/README.md

 The required __size__ property value specifies the number of relay channels supported by the device.

 The required __protocols__ array property introduces a list of protocol definitions each of which defines a communication protocol supported by the device (usually you will only need to specify one protocol).
 Each protocol definition has the following properties.

-The __id__ property value specifies the protocol type being defined and must be one of 'usb' or 'tcp'.
+The required __id__ property value specifies the protocol type being defined and must be one of 'usb' or 'tcp'.
+The value defaults to 'usb'.
-A value is required and there is no default.

-The __statuscommand__ property value supplies the string that must be transmitted to the device to elicit a status report.
+The required __statuscommand__ property value supplies the string that must be transmitted to the device to elicit a status report.
 A value is required and there is no default.